 Working with partner farms

 We provide many services to other farming businesses and land owners.

 From purchasing standing crops on contract to managing or renting land on behalf of others, we can tailor our services to your aspirations.
 No matter if it’s food or fuel; we have the ability to maintain a profitable return.

 The family faced the challenge of changing the farming business operation to ensure sustainability for the future.

 As with many challenging situations, a clean and fresh approach was needed.
 This meant that we had to start with a blank canvas for our future business.
 Nothing was ruled out in our thinking, including a full remodel of the business.

 Facing the future – together?

-We are always open to discussions on future directions and partnerships for Apsley Farms.
-For example, subject to demand, we might develop a full farm contracting service, offering complete estate management.
-This could be an attractive option for farm owners looking to retire or significantly reduce their working hours.
-Contact us if you would like to chat about possibilities.
+We are always open to discussions on future directions.
+We offer contract farming, in part or whole.
+This could be an attractive option for land owners looking to retire or significantly reduce their working hours.
+Contact us if you would like to chat about the possibilities.